pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 This will match for `PLACEMENT POLICY` names such as `standardpolicy`.

+The `scheduling_state` is one of `SCHEDULED`, `INPROGRESS`, or `PENDING`. `PENDING` means the placement rule is semantically valid, but might not be able to be scheduled based on the current topology of the cluster.

 ### Updates to Existing Syntax

 #### CREATE DATABASE / ALTER DATABASE